 Visit Hawai‘i’s Largest Coffee PlantationKaua‘i

-A COFFEE BAR also offers freshly roasted coffee and snacks, and you can sample a dozen (or more) of the coffees made by Kaua‘i Coffee.
+A COFFEE BAR also offers freshly roasted coffee and snacks, and you can sample a variety of the coffees made by Kauai Coffee.

-Kaua‘i Coffee trees begin to bloom in February or March.
+As a fun fact, Kauai Coffee trees begin to bloom in February or March.
 By May, the fruit, or coffee cherry, starts to form.
 The fruit usually ripens by late September, when harvesting begins.
 The seeds of the fruit, usually two to a cherry, become the coffee bean.
 Nearly 4,000 coffee beans must be harvested to produce a single pound of coffee.
+The rich volcanic soil and plentiful mountain rain give Kauai Coffee’s java its delightful flavor.

 The center is just past KALAHEO going west toward WAIMEA CANYON.
 Watch for the sign on the makai (ocean) side of Highway 50.
-Open daily from 9 a.m. to 5 p.m.
+Visit kauaicoffee.com for hours and information.

 • Kaua’i Coffee Visitor Center (808) 335-0813